m5snow/m5snow.github.io/README.md

 	<div class="w3-container">
            <h4 class="w3-text-dark-grey">Engagement and Trust: How People Process and Fact-Check Online News</h4>
            <h6 class="w3-text-teal"><i class="fa fa-calendar fa-fw w3-margin-right"></i>May 2021 - Aug 2021</h6>
            <h6>Designed a HCI/UX experiment that focused on how users navigate false information online.
-More specifically, to study whether there is a relationship between how engaging and trustworthy people perceive online content.
-Held interviews with participants, then transcribed and coded all interview responses.
-Performed statistical analysis on interview responses and presented findings in the form of a paper and an oral presentation.</h6>
+More specifically, to study whether there is a relationship between how engaging and trustworthy people perceive online content. </h6>
 	   <a href="https://github.com/m5snow/m5snow.github.io/files/10982133/How.Do.People.Process.Information.Online.pdf" ><h6> <u>Click here for presentation</u></h6></a>
          </div>
 	<hr>
          <div class="w3-container">
            <h4 class="w3-text-dark-grey">Leveraging Bayesian Neural Networks for Adversarial Attack and Defense</h4>
            <h6 class="w3-text-teal"><i class="fa fa-calendar fa-fw w3-margin-right"></i>Jan 2021 - Apr 2021</h6>
            <h6>This was a group project in which we investigated how Bayesian NNs could be used to defend Convolutional NNs (CNNs) against adversarial attacks.
-The CNNs were of the LeNet architecture, and the training and testing was done using the MNIST dataset </h6>
+The CNNs were of the LeNet architecture, and the training and testing was done using the MNIST dataset. </h6>
 	   <a href="https://github.com/ashishgaurav13/adv-bnn"><h6> <u>Click here for GitHub repo </u></h6></a>
 	 <hr>
          </div>
 	 <div class="w3-container">
-           <h4 class="w3-text-dark-grey">Leveraging Bayesian Neural Networks for Adversarial Attack and Defense</h4>
+           <h4 class="w3-text-dark-grey">Numerical Solutions of the One-phase Classical Stephan Problem</h4>
            <h6 class="w3-text-teal"><i class="fa fa-calendar fa-fw w3-margin-right"></i>Jan 2021 - Apr 2021</h6>
            <h6>Used numerical methods in MatLab to model the transition of glaciers into water (i.e., the  Stefan Problem).
 Analyzed solutions to this problem using three finite difference methods and compared the results to real data in the form of a paper and an oral presentation. </h6>
 	   <a href="https://github.com/m5snow/m5snow.github.io/files/10982232/Numerical_Solutions_of_the_One_Phase_Classical_Stefan_Problem.pdf"